 Madeleine Bayard, is the Senior Vice President at the Rodel Foundation of Delaware where she manages investment partnerships and provides policy, program and research support to statewide efforts in K-12, higher education, and early childhood programs.

-Carol is the Executive Director for Cadbury Senior Lifestyles retirement community in Lewes.
+Carol Holzman, is the Executive Director for Cadbury Senior Lifestyles retirement community in Lewes.
 Prior to moving to Delaware she worked at Washington Montessori School in Washington, CT, where her son attended through 7th grade and daughter through 4th grade.
 Although her children are now in their 20’s, Carol has an undying passion for Montessori education.

 Yvonne Nass, is a Delaware Certified Parent Educator and Certified Adlerian Family Counselor who is currently a self-employed family counselor.
 She has worked in the non-profit sector for twenty-five years.
 She was a founding board member of First State Montessori Academy and is currently the Board Chair.